jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 There are other approaches but they haven’t taken off: https://arxiv.org/pdf/1807.01696.pdf

-What is Box AP? - I think it’s the same as AP.
-I guess it just means with bounding boxes.
+What is Box AP? - It just means with bounding boxes.
 As opposed to with Masks “The proposed methods are only applied on the detection branch in Mask R-CNN.
 APbb means the detection performance and APmask indicates the segmentation performance”
-There’s also APs, APm, APl - small, medium, large Maybe look at example from cascade mask rcnn or something

 There is not perfect consistency here.
 There is very good consistency, especially when benchmarking on datasets like COCO.